Blendify/blender-manual/blender_docs/manual/game_engine/physics/types/occluder.rst

 and for each node checks if it is entirely hidden by the occluders and if so, culls the node (and all the objects it contains).

-To further optimize the feature, the BGE builds and uses the ZDepth buffer only when at least one occluder is in the view frustum.
+To further optimize the feature, the BGE builds and uses the Z-Depth buffer only when at least one occluder is in the view frustum.
 Until then, there is no performance decrease compared to regular view frustum culling.